Wood Burning – Hanging Artwork – types of hangers and when I use them

 TYPE 1 – SAWTOOTH

-Sawtooth hangers come in two main styles, pronged and flat.
+Sawtooth hangers come in two main styles: pronged and flat.
 Both styles are available in an assortment of lengths.

 The prongs are ribbed to help keep the hanger secure.

-Always check to make sure that the board is thick enough to handle the prongs.
 You won’t want the metal tips sticking out on the surface of your artwork!

 To install, first mark the center of the board.

 This particular sawtooth hanger has a metal nodule indicating the center of the hanger.
-This nodule needs to align with the center of the board!

 Once the hanger is properly placed, then use a hammer to tap it into the board.
 I tap a few times on one side, then tap on the other.